 General Matters.
-In the opinion of Kutak Rock LLP, Bond Counsel, under existing laws, regulations, rulings and judicial decisions, interest on the Bonds is excludable from gross income for federal income tax purposes and is not a specific preference item for purposes of the federal alternative minimum tax for individuals.
-Interest on the Bonds may affect the federal alternative minimum tax imposed on certain corporations.
-The opinion described above assumes the accuracy of certain representations and compliance by the Transportation Board with covenants designed to satisfy the requirements of the Code that must be met subsequent to the issuance of the Bonds.
-Failure to comply with such requirements could cause interest on the Bonds to be included in gross income for federal income tax purposes retroactive to their date of issuance.
-The Transportation Board will covenant to comply with such requirements.
-Bond Counsel has expressed no opinion regarding other federal tax consequences arising with respect to the Bonds.
+In the opinion of Kutak Rock LLP, Bond Counsel, under existing laws, regulations, rulings and judicial decisions, interest on the 2024 Bonds is excludable from gross income for federal income tax purposes and is not a specific preference item for purposes of the federal alternative minimum tax for individuals.
+Interest on the 2024 Bonds may affect the federal alternative minimum tax imposed on certain corporations.
+The opinion described above assumes the accuracy of certain representations and compliance by the Authority and the participating institutions with covenants designed to satisfy the requirements of the Code that must be met subsequent to the issuance of the 2024 Bonds.
+Failure to comply with such requirements could cause interest on the 2024 Bonds to be included in gross income for federal income tax purposes retroactive to their date of issuance.
+The Authority and the participating institutions will covenant to comply with such requirements.
+Bond Counsel has expressed no opinion regarding other federal tax consequences arising with respect to the 2024 Bonds.

-Bond Counsel is also of the opinion that, under existing statutes of the Commonwealth, interest income on the Bonds is exempt from taxation by the Commonwealth and its political subdivisions.
+Bond Counsel is also of the opinion that, under existing statutes of the Commonwealth, interest income on the 2024 Bonds, their transfer and income from them and any profit made on their sale, are exempt from taxation by the Commonwealth and its political subdivisions.